 Myth 3: Your breast milk supply will decrease if you use formula.

 The more breast milk your baby drinks, the more milk your body produces.
-But adding formula to your baby's diet won’t make your milk disappear; instead, your breasts adjust accordingly.
+But adding some formula to your baby's diet after your milk supply is established won’t make your milk disappear; instead, your milk production adjusts accordingly.